Brant/django-mediabrute/README.md

 There are a couple of management commands that can be called for mediabrute

+### Cache Manually

+	manage.py mediabrute_cache

+This will generate a "lock" file in the cache directory of each static media type (e.g. "js/cache" and "css/cache").
+This can be useful when using mediabrute as part of a deployment process.

+**NOTE:** When there is a lock file, the normal "on-the-fly" caching will stop

 ### Clearing the Cache

 Clears the cached CSS and JS files